Reported1

 papers and not necessarily confirmed by specimen-based studies

-Dr. Y. Ono in Japan has also been unable to infect several
+Dr. Y. Ono in Japan

 has

-since confirmed experimentally that the rust observed on
+confirmed experimentally that the rust observed on

 Hosta

-in Japan is a different species,
+in Japan is a different species of rust fungus,

 Puccinia funkiae, although